Emotion is more powerful than reason. And you can trigger these emotions to improve your email marketing results.

 Example 4.
 Easy

 People can sacrifice a big chunk of their life and work to achieve something, but who doesn’t prefer a simple solution?
 We choose to take the easy path if one’s open.
-Using the word “easy” or its variations like “easiest” in your subject lines can convert your reader into an engaged prospect.
+Using the word “easy” from our emotional triggers list or its variations like “easiest” in your subject lines can convert your reader into an engaged prospect.
 It’s that simple.

 Example 5.
 Secret